Credit Card Optimization9 min read

 APR Is an Annual Rate, Not a Monthly Bill

-Your Annual Percentage Rate (APR) describes the yearly cost of borrowing.
-Issuers convert it to a daily periodic rate—APR ÷ 365 in most cases—and multiply by your balance each day.
+Your Annual Percentage Rate (APR) describes the yearly cost of borrowing expressed as a percentage.
+Issuers convert it to a daily periodic rate—APR ÷ 365 in most cases, though some agreements use 360—and multiply by your balance each day.
 A $5,000 balance at 24% APR generates roughly $3.29 per day in interest before any payment arrives.
-That daily drip is why balances grow even when you pay something every month.
+Over a 30-day billing cycle, that is nearly $99 in interest alone, before a single dollar reduces what you originally borrowed.

 Purchase APR vs Cash Advance APR